Variables

 • condition: A condition for running the action.
 It can contain a boolean expression using variables or trigger events.

-• on_variable: The action is triggered each time the condition is met when the variable's value changes.
+• on_variable: The action is triggered every time the condition is met when the value of the variable changes.

 • actions: Describes actions that must be run when the condition is met.